Subscribe to stay updated

 The chemicals that are used in creating kraft paper are easily recovered and reused, again and again, fostering a circular economy.

 Byproducts of the kraf manufacturing process, like tall oil, go on to be processed again and used in asphalt and fire-starting bricks.

 Pure brown paper is a popular element in product packaging.

 It can save your business time and money thanks to its versatility as a packaging material.

-Corrugated cardboard made of kraft paper is the default shipping option for many reasons.
+Corrugated cardboard made of kraft is the default shipping option for many reasons.